catid/tabby/ECDHE.md

 in a second EC-DH operation to arrive at the session key.
 So this type of scheme is twice as slow as Tabby, which only requires one on the server.

+Tabby is using the same ephemeral public key on the server for multiple connections, which is rekeyed at the rate selected by the user of the library.
+The `tabby_server_rekey` function is called by the user to rekey.
+This rekeying is essential to future secrecy.
+It is designed to run completely in a separate thread so there is no lag spike on random connection attempts.

 ##### Client Cost of Tabby

 The client needs to generate a key, which takes roughly half the time of the